 - 1. In the "Public Perceptions" box on the next page, list public perceptions of the Bahawi. - 2.
-Identify different forms of discrimination against the Bahawi in the "Discrimination" box. - 3.
+Identify different forms of discrimination against the Bahawi in the "Racial Discrimination" box below. - 3.
 In the "State Obligations" box, list the obligations the State has to eliminate discrimination.

-Definition of Racial Discrimination:
+Racial Discrimination: